jwmi/BayesianMixtures.jl/README.md

 For all models, inference is performed using the Jain-Neal split-merge sampler, including both conjugate and non-conjugate cases (Jain and Neal, 2004, 2007).
 For mixtures with a prior on the number of components, this is done using the results of Miller and Harrison (2015).

-Please cite the following publication if you use this package for your research:
+Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
 Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.